hphelion/documentation/cloudos/prepare.overview.md

 HP believes organizations need to implement a hybrid delivery strategy that leverages the right mix of cloud and traditional IT to optimize application and service creation and delivery.

-## What is HP Cloud OS?
+## What is HP Helion Cloud OS?

-HP Cloud OS is an enterprise-grade cloud technology that is open and extensible.
+HP Helion Cloud OS is an enterprise-grade cloud technology that is open and extensible.
 Based on OpenStack, the fastest-growing open-source cloud community, Cloud OS provides a number of value-added services that complement and enhance OpenStack.

 Cloud OS also provides the foundation for a common cloud architecture across private, public, and hybrid cloud delivery.

-## Understanding the HP Cloud OS Architecture
+## Understanding the HP Helion Cloud OS Architecture

 Cloud OS is organized into a set of services and an architecture that acts like a "datacenter-level" operating system focused on cloud computing.

 Let's look at the components.
-HP Cloud OS provides two important environments:
+HP Helion Cloud OS provides two important environments:

 * An **Administrative environment**, which is used to manage the cloud.